“The kids are playing doctor!”

 - Once the 911 call has been completed, then a second call can be placed to a parent, relative, or family friend.

-- If the emergency occurs at night, the child should turn on all indoor lights, unlock the front door, secure pets in another room, and, if they are old enough, go outside to signal the emergency vehicles.
+- If the emergency occurs at night, children should know to turn on all indoor lights, unlock the front door, secure pets in another room, and, if they are old enough, go outside to signal the emergency vehicles.
 This is especially important if your home is difficult to locate.

 Key Concept #3: Family-specific medical issues

 Many families deal with critical health issues every day and are more likely to experience health and medical related emergencies.
 From an early age, children need to know about these issues, who is affected, and what they should do if help is needed.
-It might be a severe allergy, Grandma’s pacemaker, or a sibling with Down syndrome.
+It might be a severe allergy, Grandma’s pacemaker, a diabetic in the family, or a sibling with Down syndrome.
 Whatever the situation, explain it in age-appropriate terms, specific danger signals to watch for, and then, how to help.

 Advanced training for kids